Karina Ayn Mirsky

 Devidas Karina Ayn Mirsky, MA, ERYT

 Karina is a Yoga & Meditation Educator, Retreat & Seminar Leader, and Transformation Coach.
 She specializes in training yoga teachers and coaching cancer patients.

-Karina Ayn Mirsky is a yoga and meditation teacher and self-transormation coach.
-She has been training yoga teachers since 2003 and currently runs one of the most popular yoga teacher training programs in Michigan.
-She a is a teaching faculty member of the Himalayan Institute and serves as an adjunct professor in Antioch University’s Yoga Studies Program.
+Karina has been training yoga teachers since 2003.
+She runs one of the most popular training programs in Michigan.
+Karina is a faculty member of the Himalayan Institute in Honesdale, Pennsylvania.
+She produces a wide range of video content for Yoga International.
+She also serves as an adjunct professor in Antioch University’s Yoga Studies Program.

 Karina grew up singing and dancing in Ludington, MI.
 In 1998 she completed a BBA in Management from Western Michigan University (WMU).
-From 1999-2007 she practiced massage therapy, specializing in disabilities management and rehabilitation.
-For nearly a decade Karina learned much from her clients whose disabilities ranged from rheumatoid arthritis, paraplegia, cerebral palsy, fibro-myalgia to those with undiagnosed chronic pain.
+From 1999-2007 she practiced massage therapy, specializing in disabilities management.
+For nearly a decade Karina learned much from her clients whose disabilities ranged from paraplegia, cerebral palsy, fibro-myalgia to those with undiagnosed chronic pain.

 Karina's desire to support peoples physical bodies is matched by her desire to serve their hearts, minds and spiritual lives.
 Since 1999 Karina has been compiling and legally officiating non-traditional wedding ceremonies in the state of Michigan.

 First introduced to yoga by her grandmother at age five, Karina began teaching yoga in 1998, shortly before meeting master teacher, Yogarupa Rod Stryker.
 She served as his primary teaching assistant from 2011-2005, and became one of the first certified teachers of Rod Stryker's Para Yoga.